Home Books Blog Audio/Video News Noticings Photography About Elizabeth Contact

 Publications

-A Sacred Primer: The Essential Guide to Quiet Time and Prayer, (hardback, Renaissance Press, NY; paperback, Abingdon Press, Nashville)
+A Sacred Primer: The Essential Guide to Quiet Time and Prayer (hardback, Renaissance Press, NY; paperback versions, Abingdon Press and Centerpoint Press)

-Seven Choices: Finding Daylight after Loss Shatters Your World, (Warner Books, NY) Book of the Month for Psychology Today Book Club.
+Seven Choices: Finding Daylight after Loss Shatters Your World (4th edition Warner Books, NY), Book of the Month for Psychology Today Book Club.
 This book was chosen by the American Red Cross to be distributed in New York after 9/11.
+This book is also the subject of two one-hour documentaries on PBS.

 Public Television Documentaries Based on Book, Seven Choices:

-The Challenge of Grief, a one-hour documentary based on Elizabeth Neeld’s book.
-Seven Choices, and anchored by her, shown nation-wide on public television stations and available for purchase from Amazon.com.
+The Challenge of Grief, a one-hour documentary based on Elizabeth Neeld’s book Seven Choices and anchored by her, shown nation-wide on public television stations

-Seven Choices for Healing Grief, a one-hour live filming with Elizabeth Neeld, shown on Iowa Public Television
+Seven Choices for Healing Grief, a one-hour live filming with Elizabeth Neeld, created by and shown on Iowa Public Television

 Selected Honors